annotation/text-fabric/docs/Add.md

     or in the Text-Fabric browser.
     The extra features are clearly listed after the incantation in a notebook, and they show up in the pretty displays in the TF browser.
-    And when you export data from the TF browser, all data modules afe reported in the provenance section.
+    And when you export data from the TF browser, all data modules are reported in the provenance section.

 ## Step by step

 ### 1. Data in place

-We use the existing [etcbc/valence/tf](https://github.com/etcbc/valence) data as an example.
+We use the existing [etcbc/valence/tf]({{etcbcgh}}/valence) data as an example.

 We assume you have this data locally, in